VictorCovrig1/WeatherDataExtractor/README.md

-App used for extracting weather data from WeatherAPI.com, using Kotlin, retrofit and gradle
+App used for extracting weather data from WeatherAPI.com, using Kotlin, Retrofit and Gradle